Dirguis/Getting_Cleaning_Data_Project/README.md

 # Getting_Cleaning_Data_Project
-tidy data set, R script, README.md and CodeBook files for peer review for the project from the course getting cleaning data
+The repository contains a : R script, README.md and CodeBook files for peer review for the project from the course getting cleaning data

 ReadMe, script run_analysis.R coded in R for the project in the course Getting and Cleaning Data 01/24/2015